sea-comet/Graduation/README.md

-# Brain tumor segmentation
+# Brain tumor segmentation for Graduation -- Dong Wanqi
 # Environment
-Linux platform with GPU
+Linux platform with GPU.
 Code can be run on Google Colab
+# Fast running on Google Colab

 # Installation

 ```bash